acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Normal
 Mon, 28 Feb 2011 22:33:00

 Anything that is in the world when you&rsquo;re born is normal and ordinary and is just a natural part of the way the world works.
-Anything that&rdquo;s invented between when you&rdquo;re fifteen and thirty-five is new and exciting and revolutionary and you can probably get a career in it.
-Anything invented after you&rdquo;re thirty-five is against the natural order of things. &rdquo;” Douglas Adams, &ldquo;The Salmon of Doubt&rdquo;
+Anything that&rsquo;s invented between when you&rdquo;re fifteen and thirty-five is new and exciting and revolutionary and you can probably get a career in it.
+Anything invented after you&rdquo;re thirty-five is against the natural order of things.&mdash;Douglas Adams, &ldquo;The Salmon of Doubt&rdquo;
 2011-02-28 16:33:00
 2011-02-28 22:33:00